THE UNIVERSITY of EDINBURGH

 Entry Requirements (not applicable to Visiting Students)

-Pre-requisites It is RECOMMENDED that students have passed Introduction to Historiography (HIST08044)
+Pre-requisites Students MUST have passed: Introduction to Historiography (HIST08044)

 Co-requisites